Ocean Dunes Golf Course

 But in our travels, we have found the places that take the most effort are almost always the most memorable.
 We have learned to trust our instincts and follow the seemingly unpromising roads.
 Going the extra mile that it takes to get to that great coffee shop that you’ve heard so much about.
 Arriving at that perfectly secluded beach that was so far out of the way.
 Or searching that back alley to finally find the delicious noodle house that you still tell your friends about.
 Because it is always in those places that we have been rewarded with the most unforgettable experiences.
 Our journey to Ocean Dunes was exactly like that!

-We made the trip with Mr. Greg Ramey, the owner of the wonderful Ratho Farm, and the heart and soul of Barnbougle.
-He and his great mate Rod had invited us to join them for a weekend of golf on King Island.
+We made the trip with Mr. Greg Ramsay, the owner of the wonderful Ratho Farm, and the heart and soul of Barnbougle.
+He and his mate Rod had invited us to join them for a weekend of golf on King Island.

 But our day couldn’t have been calmer!
 Armed with light jackets to protect us from the early morning cool, the morning sun was just beginning to rise, and the colors of the day were already brilliant!
 The dark ominous clouds of the edge of the world provided a beautiful contrast to the stunning background.